 The first water works in Harpers Ferry was built in 1810 to provide fire protection to the buildings of the Harpers Ferry Arsenal, which was constructed by the federal government in 1799.
 The Harpers Ferry Water Works, Inc., was incorporated on 23 December 1935 by William Franklin Andes and Henry T. McDonald of Harpers Ferry and Thomas Rutherford Moore of Charles Town.
 The purchase of the system by the Corporation of Harpers Ferry was approved by the West Virginia Public Service Commission on 29 June 1949.

 The Harpers Ferry Water Commission, in its advisory capacity, was created to assist the Town Council in carrying out its responsibilities in administering, operating, and maintaining the Harpers Ferry Water Works in a professional, efficient, and financially sound manner.
 The Commission consists of "at least three and not more than six members, all but one of whom shall be residents of Harpers Ferry, except that the member who is not a Harpers Ferry resident shall be a resident of the Harpers Ferry Water Works service area" (Ordinance Article 901.02).
 For complete information, refer to Article 901 of the Codified Ordinances of Harpers Ferry.

 All meetings of the Water Commission are open to the public.
 Regular meetings are held upstairs at Town Hall at 7:00 p.m. on the third Wednesday of every month.
 Please refer to the official calendar on the homepage of this website for the actual date.

-Sandra Marra, vice-chairperson / voting representative outside the Corporation (term ending 31 Dec 2020)
+SEAT 3: (vacant) voting representative from Corporation of Bolivar (term ending 31 Dec 2024)

 SEAT 4: (vacant) (term ending 31 Dec 2024)